-The Starter Project, which is currently under construction, will produce more than 155,000t of copper concentrate at 38-42% copper content, containing some +60kt of copper and +2m ounces of silver metal annually.
-First concentrate is planned to be produced in mid-year 2021.
+The Starter Project, constructed between 2019 and 2021, will produce more than 155,000t of copper silver concentrate at 38-42% copper and 375 g/t silver content, containing some +60kt of copper and +2m ounces of silver metal annually.
+First concentrate was produced in June.

 The estimated mine life of this Project is 22 years, based on currently drilled mineralisation, with C1 cash costs over the life estimated at approximately $1.30 per pound* of copper and $1.75* per pound on an all-in sustaining basis.
 Total direct capital cost is forecast at approximately US$410m, offering a capital efficiency of $6800/annual tonne of copper.
 These attractive unit cost metrics reflect the high grades of the orebody, its ideal geometry for highly productive mechanised mining, and access to a brownfields process plant and newly constructed and reliable infrastructure.

 The Starter Project, which is fully permitted and funded, involves the development of the 3.65Mtpa mine at Zone 5 (3 mining corridors producing on average 1.2Mtpa of ore each) and the refurbishment and enhancement of the Boseto processing facility.
-At January 2021, the Project was 28-months into a 34-month construction programme.
-The mined ore will be trucked approximately 35 kilometres from the Zone 5 mine to the Boseto processing facility on a purpose built, fully sealed bitumen haul road, with a separate access road for light vehicles.
+The construction programme was completed in July 2021.
+The mined ore is trucked approximately 35 kilometres from the Zone 5 mine to the Boseto processing facility on a purpose built, fully sealed bitumen haul road, with a separate access road for light vehicles.

 Power is being sourced at 132kV from the Botswana Power Corporation grid via a 50-kilometre overhead transmission line connection.
 Existing diesel generation capacity from the previous Boseto operations is being used as backup power.
 Water is being supplied from two wellfields, at Boseto (existing refurbished) and Haka (new development including 40km of underground pipeline from Haka to Zone 5), along with dewatering boreholes from the mine at Zone 5.